Note

 • Solver: Advances the simulation by integrating physics.

-• Renderer: Visualizes the simulation in real-time or offline.
+• Viewer: Visualizes the simulation in real-time or offline.

 • Importer: Loads models from external formats (URDF, MJCF, USD).